isabellwaas/isabellwaas/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Informatics%20student%20at%20Hof%20University;Prospective%20Software-Developer%20from%20Germany;Learning%20new%20things%20with%20each%20project&font=JetBrains+Mono&center=true&width=520&height=45&vCenter=true&size=18&color=57a5ff"></a>
 </p>

 My name is Isabell.
 I am from Germany and currently studying Master Informatics at Hof University of Applied Sciences.
-Creating simple and intuitive desktop, mobile and web applications is my passion and seeing how many new things I learn with each project keeps me motivated.
+Creating simple and intuitive software is my passion and seeing how many new things I learn with each project keeps me motivated.

 In 2020 I started developing applications together with [Steven Solleder](https://github.com/stevensolleder) and we founded the ["Gruenbaum" Organization](https://github.com/TeamGruenbaum) here on GitHub.
 Besides, I also like doing projects on my own.
 <br><br>